Training and internship opportunities

 As an F-1 international student you are prohibited from working off-campus.
-However opportunities do exist for on-the-job training both during your program and after completing it.
+However, opportunities exist for on-the-job training both during and after your certificate program.

 Internships must be done within the time frame of your certificate program.
 You cannot enroll in an internship, either paid or unpaid, after all your courses for the certificate program are completed.
-If you have completed the last course in your program you may be eligible to apply for OPT.
+If you have completed the last course in your program, you may be eligible to apply for Optional Practical Training (OPT).

 Optional Practical Training (OPT)